minenux/minetest/README.md

     * `share` = `Contents/Resources`
     * `user`  = `Contents/User OR ~/Library/Application Support/minetest`

-Worlds can be found as separate folders in: `user/worlds/`
+Worlds can be found as separate directory in: `user/worlds/`

 Configuration file:
 -------------------
 - Default location:
+    `/etc/minetest/minetest.conf`
+- For `RUN_IN_PLACE` It is created by Minetest at first run:
     `user/minetest.conf`
-- It is created by Minetest when it is ran the first time.
 - A specific file can be specified on the command line:
     `--config <path-to-file>`
-- A run-in-place build will look for the configuration file in `location_of_exe/../minetest.conf` and also `location_of_exe/../../minetest.conf`
+- A run-in-place build will look for the configuration file in `bin/../minetest.conf` and also `bin/../../minetest.conf`

 Command-line options:
 ---------------------